 We’d stay inside for a few minutes, and might be asked how our parents were doing, or how things were going at school.
 Some people would even ask us to sing a song, or tell a joke, to earn our candy.
 It was all good-natured fun.
 Often, the person who answered the door would remind us to be careful crossing the roads, or ask us to say hello to Mother and Dad for them.

 It’s true, we may not have had glamorous costumes, and the decorations were a little bit sparse in those days, but the homemade treats and goodies made up for that.

-It was not uncommon to receive farm fresh apples, loose peanuts, homemade fudge, and Hallowe’en Kisses.
+It was not uncommon to receive farm-fresh apples, loose peanuts in their shells, homemade fudge, and Hallowe’en molasses kisses.
 There was no need to check the treats before eating them.
 We knew everyone, and they knew us.
 They were our neighbours, our classmates, our friends.

 So….which house on our route the tastiest treats?